wjzhengsh/blockchain/get_start_starter_plan.md

 {:shortdesc}

 **Notes**:
-1. {{site.data.keyword.blockchainfull}} Platform Starter Plan is a development and testing environment.
+1. {{site.data.keyword.blockchainfull}} Platform Starter Plan is a development and testing environment, and is not suitable for production workloads.
 If you need a production environment, see [About Enterprise Plan](enterprise_plan.html).
 2. Starter Plan is at beta stage now and is available in only the **US South** region in {{site.data.keyword.cloud_notm}}.

 Starter Plan enables you to learn and develop skills with {{site.data.keyword.blockchainfull_notm}} Platform, run sample applications, test your own applications, and simulate a multi-organization scenario.
 This getting started tutorial introduces the prerequisites and steps you need to follow to create and use a Starter Plan network.